James–Lange theory

-The James–Lange theory is a hypothesis on the origin and nature of emotions and is one of the earliest theories of emotion within modern psychology.
+The James–Lange theory (1884) is a hypothesis on the origin and nature of emotions and is one of the earliest theories of emotion within modern psychology.
 It was developed by philosopher John Dewey and named for two 19th-century scholars, William James and Carl Lange (see modern criticism for more on the theory's origin).
 The basic premise of the theory is that physiological arousal instigates the experience of emotion.
+Previously people considered emotions as reactions to some significant events or their features, i.e. events come first, and then there is an emotional response.
+James-Lange theory proposed that the state of the body can induce emotions or emotional dispositions.
+In other words, this theory suggests that when we feel teary, it generates a disposition for sad emotions; when our heartbeat is out of normality, it makes us feel anxiety.
 Instead of feeling an emotion and subsequent physiological (bodily) response, the theory proposes that the physiological change is primary, and emotion is then experienced when the brain reacts to the information received via the body's nervous system.
-It proposes that each specific category of emotion is attached to a unique and different pattern of physiological arousal and emotional behavior in reaction due to an exciting stimulus.
+It proposes that each specific category of emotion is attached to a unique and different pattern of physiological arousal and emotional behaviour in reaction due to an exciting stimulus.

 The theory has been criticized and modified over the course of time, as one of several competing theories of emotion.
 Modern theorists have built on its ideas by proposing that the experience of emotion is modulated by both physiological feedback and other information, rather than consisting solely of bodily changes, as James suggested.
 Psychologist Tim Dalgleish states that most modern affective neuroscientists would support such a viewpoint.
 In 2002, a research paper on the autonomic nervous system stated that the theory has been "hard to disprove".
+Despite important critical appraisals, the theory finds support even today: famed consciousness researcher Anil Seth is known for supporting a form of this theory.